nvidia-cuda-mps-control - NVIDIA CUDA Multi Process Service

 - Start a new MPS server for the specified user (UID).

 - Shutdown the MPS server with given PID.
-The MPS server will not
+MPS server only exits after

-disconnect. -f is forced immediate shutdown.
-If a client launches a
+there is a connected client. -f is forced immediate shutdown.
+If a

 - Print out a list of PIDs of all clients connected to the MPS server with